amanda-short/mod3-pair-pokemon/README.md

 X Users can filter by type

-Users see a loading state when the data is being retrieved
+X Users see a loading state when the data is being retrieved